up | previous | next | ttw@shore.net

 contents.

-variable should be set to a list of directories
+The LLDATABASES variable should be set to a list of directories

 that contain these database directories, not to a list of database directories